Secade/DATASCI-Video-Game-Sales/README.md

 - vg_score - The game rating provided by VGChartz
 - critic_score - The game rating provided by game critics
 - user_score - The game rating provided by the players
-- total_shipped - Total sales received from the copies of the game (in millions)
+- total_shipped - Total copies solid (in millions)
 - global_sales - Total sales earned (in millions)
 - na_sales - Sales from North America (in millions)
 - jp_sales - Sales from Japan (in millions)